Simón Sáez Mérida

 Simón Sáez Mérida (October 30, 1928 – May 29, 2005) was a professor at the Central University of Venezuela, as well as a union leader and a revolutionary.
 He was known for being a leftist revolutionary and for founding the Movimiento de Izquierda Revolucionaria.
 He was killed in 2005 when a robber threw a piece of steel through the windshield of his vehicle.

 Early life

 Mérida was born in 1928 in Maturín.
 In his youth he read Marx and admired Fidel Castro.

 Revolutionary activity

 Democratic Action

 In 1949, Mérida joined the Democratic Action party and assisted its exiled leaders by directing the group's armed resistance activities from inside the country.
-Merida eventually became their general secretary after uniting the group with the Venezuelan communists.
-This resulted in him being detained 1954, and then eventually lead to his exile in 1956.
+Mérida eventually became their general secretary after uniting the group with the Venezuelan communists.
+This resulted in his detention in 1954, which eventually led to his exile in 1956.
 In 1958, he reentered the country clandestinely to participate in the overthrow of Marcos Pérez Jiménez.